 (c) Installer/pumper license.
 The combined installer/pumper license authorizes a person to perform the work authorized by the installer and the pumper licenses.

 (3) Duration of license.
 The duration of a sewage disposal service license may not exceed three years following the date of issuance.
-The department may issue licenses for periods of less than three years to stagger expiration dates.
-The department will provide licensees written notice of the expiration date assigned and date application for renewal is due.
+DEQ may issue licenses for periods of less than three years to stagger expiration dates.
+DEQ will provide licensees written notice of the expiration date assigned and date application for renewal is due.

 (4) Certification requirement.

-(a) By March 1, 2006, each business with an installer or installer/pumper license must identify at least one person certified under OAR 340-071-0650 who will supervise installation of onsite systems for the licensee.
+(a) Each business with an installer or installer/pumper license must identify at least one person certified under OAR 340-071-0650 who will supervise installation of onsite systems for the licensee.

-(b) After March 1, 2006, applicants must submit evidence of the certification required by this section to the department with their application.
+(b)Applicants must submit evidence of the certification required by this section to DEQ with their application.

 (5) New, renewal, and reinstatement licenses.
-Persons applying for new, renewal, or reinstatement of existing licenses must submit the following to the department for each license.
+Persons applying for new, renewal, or reinstatement of existing licenses must submit the following to DEQ for each license.

 (a) A complete license application form.

-(b) Evidence of a surety bond or equivalent security approved by the department in the penal sum of $15,000 for each installer or installer/pumper license or $5000 for each pumper license and evidence that the security or bond will be continued through the license cycle and satisfies all other requirements of section (7) of this rule.
+(b) Evidence of a surety bond or equivalent security approved by DEQ in the penal sum of $15,000 for each installer or installer/pumper license or $5000 for each pumper license and evidence that the security or bond will be continued through the license cycle and satisfies all other requirements of section (7) of this rule.

-(c) The applicable license fee in OAR 340-071-0140(7).
+(c) The applicable license fee in OAR 340-071-0140(6).